Quarter Sawn vs Flat Sawn Oak: The Ultimate Guide

 Deciding Between Quarter Sawn and Flat Sawn Oak

-The flecks and rays that abound in quarter sawn oak wood are particularly prized and are essential features of mission style antique and period piece furniture.
+The flecks and rays that abound in quarter-sawn oak wood are particularly prized and are essential features of mission-style antique and period piece furniture.

 Review